Tomshiii/ahk/README.md

 - `firstCheck()` - Will check to see if this is the first time you're running my scripts and offer a helpful GUI to run you through a few things to get you going.
 - `oldError()` - Will remove logs in `A_ScriptDir \Error Logs\` older than 30 days
 - `adobeTemp()` - Will scan your adobe temp folders and delete them if they're larger than the user adjustable setting.
 This function also contains a custom folder for `After Effects` and will require the user to meddle with it for full functionality
+- `libUpdateCheck()` - Will check all external lib files to see if they're up to date

 #### [QMK Keyboard.ahk](https://github.com/Tomshiii/ahk/blob/main/QMK%20Keyboard.ahk)
 A script to allow separate function for my secondary keyboard.
 A script originally created by [Taran](https://github.com/TaranVH/) that I've heavily modified to work for my own workflow and to function in ahk v2.0 (and cut down to only applicable buttons).
 Up until [Release v2.2.5.1](https://github.com/Tomshiii/ahk/releases/tag/v2.2.5.1) I used a small seconday numpad, but as of [Release v2.3+](https://github.com/Tomshiii/ahk/releases/tag/v2.3) I use a Planck Ez custom keyboard.